ksouvik52/ksouvik.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Digbalay, a second year PhD student in the Electrical and Computer Engineering Department, University of Southern California.
-I work with Prof. Shrikanth Narayanan at Signal Analysis and Interpretation Laboratory [Saillink](https://sail.usc.edu/).
+I work with Prof. Shrikanth Narayanan at Signal Analysis and Interpretation Laboratory.

 A data-driven personal website
 ======